-You’ll need extra training time for each system that you integrate with your ERP.
-Be sure your team understands not just how to use the new application, but how that data flows through to your ERP system and the impact on other processes.
+- Training and user adoption: You’ll need extra training time for each system that you integrate with your ERP.
+Be sure your team understands not just how to use each application, but how that data flows through to your ERP system and the impact on other processes.

 Best practices for ERP system integration

-Create a coherent integration strategy.
-Resist the urge the integrate external applications on a whim.
+- Create a coherent integration strategy.
+Resist the urge to integrate external applications on a whim.
 While you might have a need for it, be strategic about what applications you integrate and how.
 Having a well thought out plan will result in a cleaner, more efficient integration.